BrainFPV/TauLabs/README.md

-# Tau Labs - Brain FPV Flight Controller
+# NOTE: Tau Labs is no longer officially supported on Brain.
+Please use [dRonin](http://dronin.org)

 This version of Tau Labs adds support for the Brain FPV Flight Controller.
 It closely follows the upstream "next" branch, the main differences to "next" are: